 8 hours on low with potatoes on the bottom and beer will produce the tenderest piece of meat thatโs full of flavor and you literally let the pot do all the work.
 Itโs so good we make it in the crockpot during the year โjust because.โ

-First off I do not recommend this, but it can be done.
+First off I do not recommend cooking on high, but it can be done.
 With large pieces of meat, especially those with connective tissues that need to be broken down, low and slow is best.
 If you need to cook brisket on high it is 4 hours that is necessary.
 Cook time will vary depending on the size you use of course.

 - Best cut for this corned beef recipe is the flat cut, plus pickling spices found in the bag, you can make your own seasoning packet but Iโve never bought one without the spices needed.

-- Liquid โ water and/or beer (I really suggest a blonde ale)
+- Liquid can be water and/or beer.
+I really suggest a blonde ale to add more flavor.

 Equipment Needed

-You will need a larger crockpot for this recipe, this is the one I like.
-The locking device on both sides is important to really keep the heat and steam inside.
-I have found that some without it donโt work as well and take a bit longer.
+You will need a larger crockpot for this recipe.
+I like one with the locking device on both sides to really keep the heat and steam inside.
+I have found that some without it donโt work as well.
+If not I suggest putting 2 hand towels on the top.
+A sharp knife to slice beef against the grain is needed too.

 Substitutions